saferpay/sndbx/texts/app_integration.md

 Saferpay offers all the tools needed to be integrated via a mobile app.
 The following guide covers the recommended practice for a mobile-app integration.

-The Integration centers around a server-client model (the app being the client), in which a merchant server hosts all the necessary data, to do the requests itself and store any vital data, the app and therefore the customer/card holder does not need to know!
+The Integration centers around a client-server model (the app being the client), in which a merchant server hosts all the necessary data, to do the requests itself and store any vital data, the app and therefore the customer/card holder, does not need to know!

 ## <a name="mobile-process"></a>Process